XiangMang/My-Obsidian/03 PAT甲级/04 第四章 排序/02 1022 Digital Library.md

 #模拟 #set #sstream #排序

-A Digital Library contains millions of books, stored according to their titles, authors, key words of their abstracts, publishers, and published years.
-Each book is assigned an unique 7-digit number as its ID.
-Given any query from a reader, you are supposed to output the resulting books, sorted in increasing order of their ID's.
+A Digital[^1] Library contains millions of books, stored according to their titles, authors, key words of their abstracts, publishers[^2], and published years.
+Each book is assigned an unique[^3] 7-digit number as its ID.
+Given any query[^4] from a reader, you are supposed to output the resulting[^5] books, sorted in increasing order of their ID's.

 ### Input Specification: